Stem Cell Infused Contact Lenses Help to Restore Sight

 Corneal Damage is a Leading Reason for Vision Loss

-Corneal damage often occurs due to injuries on the outermost surface of the eyes usually from damage such as infections,eye surgeries, hereditary corneal defects or even inflammation from having chronic dry eyes.
-Symptoms of eye being damaged include tearing,light sensitivity,eye pain or blurred vision.
+Corneal damage often occurs due to injuries to the outermost surface of the eye, usually from infections, eye surgeries, hereditary corneal defects, or chronic dry eye inflammation.
+Symptoms of eye damage include tearing, light sensitivity, eye pain, or blurred vision.

 The new stem cell contact implants work effectively by converting/mimicking the structural functionality of the eyes.
-Doctors have also developed a new way of producing the delicate membranes on the eyes to help better graft the helper stem cells onto the patients eyes, by using a complex protocol that allows the researchers to make a new disc out of biodegradable materials that can be temporarily affixed over the blind patients cornea.
-The stem cells discs are loaded autologous stem cells that naturally tend to multiply and regenerate allowing your healing system to fix the damaged eyes gradually.
+Doctors have also developed a new way to produce the delicate membranes of the eye to help better graft helper stem cells onto the patient’s eyes, using a complex protocol that allows researchers to make a new disc from biodegradable materials that can be temporarily affixed over the blind patient’s cornea.
+The stem cell discs are loaded with autologous stem cells that naturally proliferate and regenerate, allowing your healing system to gradually repair the damaged eyes.

-Currently the standard treatments for someone with corneal blindness includes implanting donated corneal transplant membranes.
-Clinical studies have shown that the stem cell vision treatment are not perfect and can fail after just a few years due to lack of retention of the implanted autologous stem cells on the cornea.
-A vital feature of the new stem cell contact lenses is that they contains many small pockets to protect and house the optical stem cells allowing them to remain grouped in the eyes longer.
+Currently, the standard treatments for someone with corneal blindness include implanting donated corneal transplant membranes.
+Clinical studies have shown that the stem cell vision treatment is not perfect and can fail after just a few years due to poor retention of the implanted autologous stem cells on the cornea.
+A vital feature of the new stem cell contact lenses is that they contain many small pockets to protect and house the optical stem cells, allowing them to remain grouped in the eyes longer.

 To learn more about vision correction or other stem cell treatments in Thailand please contact us.